October 1, 2016

 The Land Use Framework process continues with the consultation and development of sub-regional and operational plans under the South Saskatchewan Regional Plan.
 The “multiple-use” paradigm, although starting to shift into conversations about watershed health and biodiversity, is still dominated by a resource-based perception of the value of public lands.

-The Report of the Auditor General of Alberta is released.
+In July, the Report of the Auditor General of Alberta is released.
 The report estimates Albertans are forgoing $25 million annually in surface access fees paid to leaseholders.
 The overall findings say, “Current legislation allows an unquantified amount of personal financial benefit to some leaseholders over and above the benefits of grazing livestock on public land.
 These benefits arise from compensation for allowing industry operators access to sub-surface resources, and from selling or transferring their lease to another leaseholder.”

 AWA believes the public and grazing leaseholders should both share the stewardship responsibilities and be the beneficiaries of public lands, managed by the government.
 AWA supports performance measures and effective monitoring and analysis of grazing leases as recommended by the Auditor General.

-The South Saskatchewan Regional Plan 2014-2024 comes into force.
+In July, the South Saskatchewan Regional Plan 2014-2024 comes into force.
 The SSRP affirms the highest priority of land use is headwaters protection.
 The Environmental Law Centre (ELC) criticizes the SSRP and highlights two failings:

 “The SSRP has… vagueness of the Land Use Framework and the broad discretion provided by Alberta Land Stewardship Act”.
 The ELC identifies a lack of adherence to environmental principles, little accountability, policy gaps, and not addressing mineral and surface activity cumulative effects.